leon-schoeppl/abm-experts/README.md

-# abm-experts
+### Preliminary paper title: "Deferral to experts: Combining two modelling perspectives"

-I'm planning on employing the model from Hein Duijf's 2021 *Should one trust experts?* to objectively evaluate deferral choices made by agents deliberting subjectively using a Bayesian model introduced in Stephan Hartmann's and Luc Bovens' 2004 *Bayesian Epistemology*.
+I am employing the model from Hein Duijf's 2021 *Should one trust experts?* to objectively evaluate deferral choices made by agents deliberting subjectively using the Bayesian model for witness testimony introduced in Stephan Hartmann's and Luc Bovens' 2004 *Bayesian Epistemology*.